erika-n/covidzerovariant/README.md

-# Covid Zero charts for B117 variant
+# Covid Zero projection charts for B117 variant

 Creates charts of alternative scenarios for development of covid given the new variant B117.

 See https://www.endcoronavirus.org/ for more information on #covidzero.